Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palm Sunday| ©Antonia1303

 For your peace of mind, you should know that attendance to the religious events of Holy Week in Rome is completely free, however you will need to get a ticket in advance.
 Keep in mind that thousands of believers want to attend this unique celebration!
-If you manage to go, you will love it and you will bring out your spiritual side.

-• The celebration starts on Palm Sunday
+• The celebration begins on Palm Sunday

-• Maundy Thursday commemorates the 'Last Supper' of Jesus Christ.
+• Maundy Thursday commemorates the Last Supper of Jesus Christ.

 • On Good Friday, the Stations of the Cross take place.